Freedom Homeschooling

 Under the Home’s courses teach music appreciation using text based lessons with audio recordings of the music being studied.

-The virtual music instruments provided on this website allow students to try playing instruments they don’t have access to physically.
+The virtual music instruments provided on this website allow students to try playing instruments they don’t have physical access to.
 This is a supplemental resource rather than a music curriculum.

-Violinspiration offers video based violin lessons, a lessons guide, sheet music, worksheets, and more.
+Violinspiration offers video based violin lessons, a lesson guide, sheet music, worksheets, and more.

 Never Miss a New Free Resource!